Quickstart: Create and automate tasks, processes, and workflows with Azure Logic Apps - Visual Studio

 Technically, when the trigger checks the RSS feed and finds new items, the trigger fires, and the Logic Apps engine creates an instance of your logic app workflow that runs the actions in the workflow.
 If the trigger doesn't find new items, the trigger doesn't fire and "skips" instantiating the workflow.

-Congratulations, you've now successfuly built and deployed your logic app with Visual Studio!
+Congratulations, you've now successfully built and deployed your logic app with Visual Studio!
 To manage your logic app and review its run history, see Manage logic apps with Visual Studio.

 Clean up resources